IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-cqlsh.md

 You can now log in to your Scylla database by running `cqlsh --ssl --cqlshrc=example.cqlshrc` from the command line.
 Note that even though `cqlshrc` has an option for specifying `ssl=true` it appears to be ignored so you must use the `--ssl` flag.

-The ssl version cannot be set in the `cqlshrc` file, so you have to either set the environment to use TLSv1.2  or append `SSL_VERSION=TLSv1_2` to the front of the `cqlsh` connection command.

 ## TLSv1.2

 `cqlsh` does not default to TLSv1.2 when negotiating an encrypted connection.
-To successfully connect to a Compose Scylla deployment, the TLS version must be specified in the environment that is running `cqlsh`.
-Set SSL_VERSION in the environment using:
+To successfully connect to a Compose Scylla deployment, the TLS version must be specified in the environment running `cqlsh`.
+To get the most compatibility (and a bit of future-proofing for TLSv1.3), set `SSL_VERSION` in the environment to SSLv23 by using `export SSL_VERSION=SSLv23` or by placing `SSL_VERSION=SSLv23` before the `cqlsh` connection command.

-`export SSL_VERSION=TLSv1_2` or place `SSL_VERSION=TLSv1_2` before the `cqlsh` connection command.
+You can also set the version specifically to TLSv1.2 by using `export SSL_VERSION=TLSv1_2` or by placing `SSL_VERSION=TLSv1_2` before the `cqlsh` connection command.

 ## Connecting Without Validating

 Validation is enabled by default, but you can connect to Scylla with TLS/SSL without validating the remote host.
-This is not recommended for production systems.
+This is not recommended for production systems, however.
 Validation is controlled by the environment variable `SSL_VALIDATE`, or by SSL settings in the cqlshrc file.
 Set `SSL_VALIDATE` to false (`export SSL_VALIDATE=false`) in your environment to disable validation.

 Alternatively, you can edit your cqlshrc file to disable validation.